Correlated and Integrated Directionality for sub-MeV solar neutrinos in Borexino: Systematic uncertainties

 \paragraph{Choice of N\textsuperscript{th} Hit} The analysis is performed on the first two hits of the selected events as described in Section~\ref{sec:analysis}.
-The selection of this N\textsuperscript{th}-hit bears a systematic uncertainty and has been estimated to be 1.4\% after performing the fit on different N\textsuperscript{th}-Hit cuts (2,3,4).
+The selection of this N\textsuperscript{th}-hit bears a systematic uncertainty and has been estimated to be 4.8\% after performing the fit on different N\textsuperscript{th}-Hit cuts (2,3,4).

 \paragraph{Choice of histogram binning} As the analysis is performed on a binned data sample, the choice of the bin-width has been studied using a MC study.
 When the number of bins becomes too low, the expected uncertainty increases as usable information is smeared out.
-For a fixed injected $N_{\mathrm{solar}-\nu}$, the standard deviation of the distribution of the extracted $N_{\mathrm{solar}-\nu}$ showed a steady decrease until 40 bins, followed by no change in the precision.
-The CID analysis has been then performed with 40, 60, 120 bins, resulting in a systematic uncertainty of 6.7\%.
+For a fixed injected $N_{\mathrm{solar}-\nu}$, the standard deviation of the distribution of the extracted $N_{\mathrm{solar}-\nu}$ showed a steady decrease until 20 bins, followed by a stable precision between 20 and 80 bins.
+The CID analysis has been then performed with 30, 40, 60, 120 bins, resulting in a systematic uncertainty of 4.2\%.

 \paragraph{Selection of PMTs} As mentioned in Section~\ref{sec:data-sel}, the distribution of PMTs influence the $\cos{\alpha}$ distribution.
 Therefore, it has to be guaranteed that only PMTs with the same qualitative first hit time behavior are used in MC and data.
 So, we apply a selection based on the number of hits contributed by each PMT, such that they are statistical compatible between data and MC.
 These systematic differences are only present in the first few hits of the event, and are usually not of concern when all the the hits of the event are used for the other analyses in Borexino.
-The method of selection gives a systematic uncertainty of 1.2\%.
+The method of selection gives a systematic uncertainty of 5.9\%.

 \paragraph{Effects on the background distribution} The $\cos{\alpha}$ distribution of the background is not entirely flat, although it has no correlation to the Sun's position.
 This effect is seen in the distribution of the $^{210}$Po $\alpha$ background in data (Figure~\ref{fig:cos_alpha_data}) and the $^{210}$Bi, $\beta$ MC (Figure~\ref{fig:cos_alpha_mc}).
 It is due to multiple effects: (1) non-uniform background distribution, (2) non-uniform distribution of PMTs, (3) number of live PMTs, (4) non-isotropic distribution of the Sun's position with respect to Borexino co-ordinates, and (5) an asymmetrical fiducial volume cut.
 These effects were studied using a toy MC framework by first assuming ideal detector conditions, and then applying one effect at a time.
 All these effects (except for the non-uniform background distribution) are perfectly reproduced by the full MC used in the final fit and they are consistent with the estimation from the toy MC study.
 Therefore, they do not contribute to the systematic uncertainty.
 The effect of the asymmetrical fiducial volume cut, though reproduced by the MC, has been removed by employing a spherical fiducial volume as previously explained in Section~\ref{sec:data-sel}.
 The maximum effect due to the possible non-uniformity of background events, which is not reproduced by the MC, has been observed at the level of 0.1\% for Phase-I, thus negligible.